dcomtois/summarytools/README.md

 ##### Building on the strengths of [pander](https://github.com/Rapporter/pander) and [htmltools](http://cran.r-project.org/web/packages/htmltools/index.html), the summary reports produced by summarytools can be:

 - Displayed in plain text in the R console (default behaviour)
-- Written to plain text files / [rmarkdown](http://rmarkdown.rstudio.com/) text files
+- Written to plain text files / _markdown_ text files
 - Written to _html_  files that fire up in [_RStudio_](http://www.rstudio.com/)'s Viewer pane or in your system's default browser

 # How to install